 - Preheat the oven to 375°F.

-- Place the sliced strawberries on a large baking sheet.
+- Place the strawberries on a large baking sheet.
 Sprinkle with the sugar and vanilla.
 Toss well to coat, then spread the berries out in a single layer.
 Roast for 25 minutes, tossing once.
 Set aside to cool to room temperature.
-Keep the oven on while you prepare the muffin batter.
+Increase the oven temperature to 400°F while you prepare the muffin batter.

 - In a small bowl, combine the dry ingredients for the oat streusel topping.
 Pour in the oil, and mix with a fork or your fingers until combined.
 Set aside.

 - Line a standard 12-cup muffin pan with paper liners and lightly grease the top edges of the cups.
 For rounder caps and even baking, prepare every second cup.
 If you have two trays, both can be baked at the same time.
 If you only have one, bake in two batches – the second batch may not rise as high.

 - In a large bowl, sift together the flour, sugar, baking powder, baking soda and salt.
 In a small bowl or 2-cup measuring cup, whisk together the plant-based milk, oil, vinegar, and vanilla and almond extracts.
 Pour the liquid ingredients into the flour mixture, and stir until mostly combined but some flour remains dry.
 Gently fold in the roasted strawberries.
 Do not overmix.

 - Fill the paper lined muffin cups within 1/8″ to the top with batter.
 Top each generously with oat streusel, pressing it gently into the batter.
 Bake for 20-25 minutes or until a toothpick inserted comes out clean (or a few cooked crumbs.)
 Place the baking tray on a cooling rack, removing the muffins gently from the baking pan once they are nearly room temperature.

 This post was originally published on August 14, 2019.
 It was updated on July 31, 2020 with additional educational content and fresh images.